striezel/thermos/src/graph-generator/readme.md

                               file (SQLite) and not a CSV file.
   -t FILE | --template FILE - Sets the file name of the template file to use
                               to generate the graphs.
-  -o FILE | --output FILE   - Sets the destination of the generated file to
+  -o DIR | --output DIR     - Sets the destination of the generated files to
-                              FILE.
-This file must not exist yet.
+                              the directory DIR.
 ```

 _Note:_ This program is not completely implemented yet.